Media chiefs slam Australian press freedom curbs

-SYDNEY (AP) - Australia's tarnished reputation as a bastion of press freedom came under further attack on Tuesday (Aug 13), with media executives telling a parliamentary inquiry there are many laws that criminalise journalism in a country plagued by an air of official secrecy.
+SYDNEY • Australia's tarnished reputation as a bastion of press freedom came under further attack yesterday, with media executives telling a parliamentary inquiry there are many laws that criminalise journalism in a country plagued by an air of official secrecy.

 The comments came at the start of an inquiry into press freedom by Parliament's Joint Committee on Intelligence and Security that was called following high-profile raids on media outlets by the Australian Federal Police in June.